 CONCLUSION

-The strengths of this study are the rich insights into parent perspectives that will inform future paediatric oncology NAP practice in the UK.
+The strengths of this study are the rich insights into parent perspectives regarding involvement in their child’s care and their recommendations that will inform future paediatric oncology NAP practice in the UK.

-This study has yielded several outputs.
+This study has yielded several outputs

 An article was published in the Contact Magazine, for families of children with cancer, regarding MDTs and NAPs, to raise awareness of their role and function in paediatric oncology care.
 (S. Brown & Bate, 2020)

+A patient and parent information resource regarding MDT and national advisory panels for paediatric oncology has been designed, and the information reviewed by the parent group; this is awaiting dissemination via the Children’s Cancer and Leukaemia Group (CCLG) website.

 Changes have been made to NAP referral proformas to now record patient-related information: